By Alan Olsen, CPA, MBA (tax)

 What Does The Future Hold?

 The problem could get even worse, as some experts believe that as more Americans become aware of the campaign, more of them will choose to renounce rather than be the target of the federal government.
-For their part, the government claims that although nearly 7.5 million Americans live abroad, only a fraction of those people have filed the necessary disclosure forms.
+For their part, the government claims that although nearly 7.5 million Americans live abroad, only a fraction of those people has filed the necessary disclosure forms.
 That’s why the Treasury Department will continue to go after these individuals to make sure they aren’t cheating on their taxes.

 At GROCO we not only handle domestic tax issues, but we can also help you with your international taxes as well.
 If you live abroad and you don’t want to give up your citizenship but you don’t want to be unfairly targeted by the federal government either, then just contact us today and we can help.